metno/forti/simpleforecaster/README.md

 Each object of type `datagroup.Dataset` serves data for a single group/verision.
 They maintain a list of grids (aka "hashes") for its group.

 Handles requests for a given latitute/longitude pair.
-For each hash, lookup the correct index, and find relevant data.
+For each hash, lookup the correct index from `geo`, and find relevant data from `simpledatagroup`.

 ### geo